DPDK/dpdk/doc/guides/nics/netvsc.rst

 *   VLAN tags are always stripped and presented in mbuf tci field.

-*   The Hyper-V driver does not use or support Link State or Rx interrupt.
+*   The Hyper-V driver does not use or support interrupts.
+Link state change callback is done via change events in the packet ring.

 *   The maximum number of queues is limited by the host (currently 64).
     When used with 4.16 kernel only a single queue is available.